Skip to content

 Security Considerations

-1. Token Security: Store tokens in Ansible Vault
+• Store tokens in Ansible Vault.

-2. TLS/SSL: Use HTTPS endpoints when possible
+• Use HTTPS endpoints when possible.

-4. Least Privilege: Grant minimum required permissions to tokens
+• Grant minimum required permissions (least privilege).

 Reference Deployment